 3. Find a Community

 While you are getting an education and practicing within the field of Integrative and Functional Medicine, it is imperative that you find a community.
 While the recognition and acceptance of this field within the traditional medical community as a whole is growing, there still tends to be a great deal of skepticism around Functional Medicine.
 This can lead to a feeling of isolation in a conventional healthcare setting.
 To combat this, it is important that we strengthen ourselves as a community and come together in order to bring power to our movement.
 Success within the Integrative and Functional Medicine field requires the interconnectedness of a community to fully grow and prosper.
 Connecting yourself with others in the Integrative and Functional Medicine realm will not only help bring power to the movement, but it will also help you grow your skills as a practitioner and assist you in your career.
 You can do this via social media, conferences, and networking events like Functional Forum Meetups.
 For more information on finding your community, click here.
 Create an account and work with trusted partners in the field who support practitioners and patients.

 4. Find a Job

 It’s a great time to get started in this field!
 I started Integrated Connections 10 years ago, and each year there is an increasing number of opportunities on our career platform.
 The number of positions in smaller practices continues to grow, as do opportunities with large health systems.
-You can find some of these amazing opportunities on our job board at https://integratedconnects.com.
+You can find some of these amazing opportunities on our job board at Integratedconnects.com.

 Integrated Connections is the leading-edge healthcare staffing firm that specializes exclusively in Integrative and Functional Medicine career placements.
 We are the official “connector” in the field and actively seek to promote all the available opportunities.
 Our goal is to connect you to the best opportunity for your skills and aspirations.